 There are six main side effects of estradiol:

 1. Dark Spots

-Too much estradiol can cause dark splotches on your face.
-These spots are called melasma.
-Estrogen stimulates melanin production.
-Melanin gives color to your skin.
-The more melanin you have, the darker your skin.
+Too much estradiol can cause dark spots on your face called melasma.
+Estrogen stimulates melanin production which gives color to your skin.
 Melasma is a common side effect of birth control pills.
 And can occur in pregnancy because of the naturally high estrogen levels.
 Stopping estrogen will help reduce further darkening of your skin.
 But, it will take a couple of months to lighten.
 You may need to use topical lightening agents like hydroquinolone to further reduce dark splotches caused by estradiol.

 2. Water Retention